An Idiot’s Take On Anthropology #1: Why Do Men Overestimate Their Ability To Fight?

 - Will accept any challenge with a weird amount of enthusiasm (almost too much, as if they actually wanted to hurt their mates)

-There are a few more punchlines we could have included; namely the presence of Oakley glasses, way too much commentary during a UFC event on any given Sunday at the pub (pre-COVID, of course), and perhaps even a particular car of choice.
+There are a few more punchlines we could have included; namely the presence of Oakley glasses, way too much amateur commentary during a UFC event on any given Sunday at the pub (“Stand ’em up!”), perhaps even a particular car of choice.
 But the characteristics listed above describe the archetype I’m referring to in broad strokes.

 The beauty of the “hard man” is that they can come from virtually anywhere.
 They’re office workers, they’re tradies, they’re young fellas, they’re old fellas.
 Hell, sometimes they’re not even fellas.
 To paraphrase JAY-Z, women can be